cksapp/Datto-DBPool_PSWrapper/docs/generated/en-US/Import-DBPoolModuleSetting.md

 ### EXAMPLE 1
 ```
-Get-DBPoolModuleSetting
+Import-DBPoolModuleSetting
 ```

-Gets the contents of the configuration file that was created with the Export-DBPoolModuleSetting
+Validates that the configuration file created with the Export-DBPoolModuleSetting cmdlet exists then imports the stored data into the current users session.

 The default location of the DBPool configuration file is:
     $env:USERPROFILE\DBPoolAPI\config.psd1

 ### EXAMPLE 2
 ```
-Get-DBPoolModuleSetting -DBPoolConfPath C:\DBPoolAPI -DBPoolConfFile MyConfig.psd1 -openConfFile
+Import-DBPoolModuleSetting -DBPoolConfPath C:\DBPoolAPI -DBPoolConfFile MyConfig.psd1
 ```

-Opens the configuration file from the defined location in the default editor
+Validates that the configuration file created with the Export-DBPoolModuleSetting cmdlet exists then imports the stored data into the current users session.

 The location of the DBPool configuration file in this example is:
     C:\DBPoolAPI\MyConfig.psd1